Skip to main content

 Rule 4729:1-2-01 | Criteria for licensure by examination.

-(A) Pursuant to sections 4729.07 and 4729.13 of the Revised Code, pharmacist licensure by examination shall consist of the "North American Pharmacist Licensure Examination" (NAPLEX) and the "Multistate Pharmacy Jurisprudence Examination" (MPJE).
+(A) Pursuant to sections 4729.07 and 4729.13 of the Revised Code, pharmacist licensure by examination shall consist of the "North American Pharmacist Licensure Examination" (NAPLEX) and the "Multistate Pharmacy Jurisprudence Examination" (MPJE) administered by the national association of boards of pharmacy (NABP).

-(a) Any candidate who fails to receive a score of seventy-five on the NAPLEX examination shall make application and remit the fee established by the state board of pharmacy for re-examination.
+(a) Any candidate who fails to receive a passing score on the NAPLEX examination shall make application and remit the fee established by the state board of pharmacy for re-examination.

-(b) Any candidate who fails to receive a score of seventy-five on the MPJE jurisprudence examination shall make application and remit the fee established by the state board of pharmacy for re-examination.
+(b) Any candidate who fails to receive a passing score on the MPJE jurisprudence examination shall make application and remit the fee established by the state board of pharmacy for re-examination.

 (B) A candidate may use the NABP process to transfer the candidate's NAPLEX score to Ohio only after the candidate has met all of the requirements set by the board for examination and licensure in Ohio.